JJarratt/mood-tracker/README.md

 ## Project Description

-A website to evaluate mood based on a series of 10 questions.
+A website to evaluate your mood.

 ## Features

-- Presents a series of 10 mood questions and gets user responses.
+- 10 mood questions and responses.
 - Returns a mood score between 0-100.
 - Includes the date and time.